 “On the floor was the body of Edward, while the gas was pouring from the burner, which was turned on.
 The body was lying face downward, and in the dead man’s hand was his trousers.”

 The coroner arrived to inspect the scene and speak to witnesses.
-Believing he may have turned the gas on intentionally, the coroner ordered that Sheeran’s brother-in-law be taken into custody.
+Believing he may have turned the gas on intentionally, the coroner ordered Sheeran’s brother-in-law taken into custody.
 There is no record of Michael Sheehan ever being charged or tried, however, so it seems that Ed Sheeran’s sad demise – gassed to death while clutching his trousers – was a tragic accident.